Alyssa Milano’s trajectory is certainly an unusual one.

 — The Hill (@thehill) September 12, 2019

 Ted won election to the Senate.
 Twice.
 And he was next in line — behind Trump — to snag the Republican nomination last time around.
-Yet, in Alyssa’s mind, she’s the regular one, and he’s this mystical creature people imagine as unreal.
+Yet, in Alyssa’s mind, it seems, she’s the regular one, and he’s this mystical creature people imagine as unreal.

 Want something more?
 Here’s a Tweet from Wednesday.
 If you can reconcile this with all the other things she’s said and done, I look forward to hearing from you in the Comments section.